-- striking, shoving, kicking, or otherwise subjecting another person to physical contact or attempting or threatening to do the same - engaging in a course of conduct or repeatedly committing acts which harass or intimidate another person and serve no legitimate purpose - engaging in child abuse (see definition below), sexual assault, or stalking.
+- engaging in a course of conduct or repeatedly committing acts which harass or intimidate another person and serve no legitimate purpose - engaging in child abuse (see definition below), sexual assault, or stalking.

 One act of sexual assault can be grounds to obtain this type of restraining order.